daveavi/CM_coding_task/README.md

 Running Application:
     - I have provided two bash scripts in the root directory to start the server
-        1. startWithSSE.sh : This script kickstarts the server along with waiting for the Heroku service to send Server-Sent Events in a goroutine
+        1. startWithSSE.sh : This script kickstarts the server along with calling the Heroku service to send Server-Sent Events in a goroutine
         2. startNoSSE.sh: This script kickstarts the server without calling the Heroku service.